INTRODUCTION TO FITTING TRUCK AND BUS TYRES

 - Before any welding on the vehicle chassis, the tyre and wheel assemblies should be removed from the vehicle.

-- Before removing split rim assemblies from a vehicle, it is recommended that the tyres are deflated.
+- Before removing divided wheel assemblies from a vehicle, it is recommended that the tyres are deflated.

-- the mating surfaces of the hub and wheel.
+- the support surfaces of the hub and wheel.

 - the wheel studs and nuts.

 - the condition of the fixing holes (deformation, cracks, etc.).